Thiha221220/earth/Use_Case/use_case_15.md

 <span style="font-family: 'Times New Roman'; font-size: 18px;">We know the role.
 Work Database contains the population data,but we require the user request to view the top population.</span>

 <h3 style="font-family: 'Times New Roman'; font-size: 20px">Success End Condition</h3>
-<span style="font-family: 'Times New Roman'; font-size: 18px;"> A report is available for report manager to provide the user requests for displaying the top populated of capital cities in the continent.</span>
+<span style="font-family: 'Times New Roman'; font-size: 18px;"> A report is available for report manager to provide the user requests for displaying the top populated of cities in a country.</span>

 <h3 style="font-family: 'Times New Roman'; font-size: 20px">Failed End Condition</h3>
 <span style="font-family: 'Times New Roman'; font-size: 18px;">No report is produced.</span>